peterjc/thapbi-pict/docs/fungal_mock/surprise_entries.rst

 one (e.g. ``bb28f2b57f8fddefe6e7b5d01eca8aea`` with the final ``A`` ommitted as ``01de92e8d594fffdada971fe3ddbf18e`` was seen occasionally).

-Focusing on those with a sample-abundance over 75 (as in the edit-graphs):
+Focusing on those with a sample-abundance over 75 (as in the edit-graphs) which the ``onebp`` classifier did not match to the curated reference set:

 ================================ === ================================ ===== =======================================
 Long sequence MD5 (ITS1f/ITS2)   Max Short sequence MD5 (BITS/B58S3)    Max Species